 Intertidal areas and mudflats are important dwelling habitat and feeding areas for benthic macroinvertebrates, juvenile fish species, arthropods, mollusks, and predatory organisms that feed on these species.
+This tidally influenced, constantly changing EFH provides feeding grounds for predators, refuge and feeding grounds for juvenile and forage fish species, and nursery grounds for estuarine dependent benthic species (SAFMC 1998).
+Animals that move from a pelagic larval to a benthic juvenile existence make use of these EFH flats for life stage development.
+These flats can provide a comparatively low energy area with tidal phases which allow species the use of shallow water habitat as well as relatively deeper water within small spatial areas.
+These flats also serve as refuge areas for species avoiding predators, which use the tide cycles for access to estuarine feeding grounds (SAFMC 1998).
 The proposed project will place fill in areas of Tybee's intertidal flats burying some organisms while others more motile will likely avoid and survive the dispersal event.
 Impacts to intertidal areas are expected to be temporary and minor in nature.
 Although intertidal areas will experience some negative effects the habitat will increase in size due to the fill placement resulting in an overall benefit.